marveld21/Election_Analysis/README.md

 # Election Analysis

 ## Overview of Election Audit
 ### We are tasked with analyzing results from an election using the polling data.
 We also need to create a python script that will be able to break down data in future elections.
+The key results being looked at are turnout by county and the election results by candidate.

 ## Election Audit Results
 ### Election turnout by county: